 The Impairment Assessment Guidelines (the Guidelines) are published under subsection 22(3) of the Return to Work Act 2014 (the Act) for the purpose of assessing the degree of whole person impairment arising from a work injury that results in permanent impairment.
-The purpose of the Guidelines is to provide a standardised objective approach to evaluating medical impairments, to promote precision, certainty and consistency in estimating impairment by reference to sufficient medical and non-medical information to justify the assessment.
+The guidelines are intended to provide an objective, fair and consistent method for assessing permanent impairment arising from a work injury.